Unknown Confederate Dead Monument in Perryville

 On July 17, 1997, the Unknown Confederate Dead Monument in Perryville was one of sixty different monuments related to the Civil War in Kentucky placed on the National Register of Historic Places, as part of the Civil War Monuments of Kentucky Multiple Property Submission.
-Three other monuments on this Multiple Property Submission are also in Boyle County.
+Three other monuments on this Multiple Property Submission are or were also in Boyle County.
 Two of them are in the nearby Perryville Battlefield State Historic Site by the visitor center: the Confederate Monument in Perryville and the Union Monument in Perryville.
-The other is in downtown Danville: the Confederate Monument in Danville.
-Many of the other memorials in graveyards have numerous unknown soldiers, but this is the only one which has no soldiers with known names.
+The other was formerly in downtown Danville, Kentucky, but is now in Brandenburg, Kentucky: the Confederate Monument in Danville.
+Many of the other memorials are in graveyards that have numerous unknown soldiers, but the Goodknight Cemetery is the only graveyard which has no soldiers with known names.